Exam-Style Online Test | Class 11 Physics: Physical World

 10 / 50

-10. How does physics contribute to the field of energy generation?
+10. How does physics contribute to the design and functionality of electronic devices such as smartphones and computers?

 11 / 50